diantonioandrea/pacs-project/README.md

 - `templates/`: Contains TikZ templates.
 - `report/`: Contains the LaTeX report on the project.

+Every directory under `include/` has a `README.md` that lists the classes, structures, and methods introduced in that particular category.

 ## Setup

 ### Cloning the Repository